Boberle90l/Pulsar-engine-v1/README.md

 im intesrestet in aerospace since years (engineerin) with this projekt i want to:

+-learn how rocket engines work
+-collect praktikal expirience
--learn how rocket engines work collect praktikal expirience to show that even as a pupil you can do big a ground for competitions and for my future aplycation at the MIT
+-to show that even as a pupil you can do big
+-a ground for competitions and for my future aplycation at the MIT